DKiloDesigns/CreatorFlow/docs/_ai_journals/entries/2025-10-12_rebranding_session_journal.md

 `session-2025-10-10-001`

 ## Project:
-`floai.studio`
+`CreatorFlow Studio`

 ## Date:
 2025-10-12

 ## Objective:
-Perform a comprehensive rebranding of "CreatorFlow" to "floai.studio" across the codebase, documentation, and assets, and close the session according to the End of Session protocol.
+Perform a comprehensive rebranding of "floai.studio" to "CreatorFlow Studio" across the codebase, documentation, and assets, and close the session according to the End of Session protocol.

 ## Key Activities & Decisions:

 1.  **Initial Assessment & Plan**: Began with a broad `grep` to identify all instances of "CreatorFlow".
 Formulated a phased plan for text replacement and visual asset integration.

-2.  **Text Replacement (Code & Docs)**: Systematically replaced "CreatorFlow" with "floai.studio" in numerous `.tsx`, `.md`, and `.json` files.
+2.  **Text Replacement (Code & Docs)**: Systematically replaced "floai.studio" with "CreatorFlow Studio" in numerous `.tsx`, `.md`, and `.json` files.
 This included critical UI components, configuration files, READMEs, documentation, and various JSON payloads.
 A key learning here was the need for meticulous string matching and sometimes resorting to `sed` for robust in-place replacements, especially in JSON files where `edit_file` had some matching challenges.

 3.  **Visual Asset Integration**: Received new `logo.png`, `logo black.png`, and `favicon.png`.
 Faced initial challenges with `mv` commands due to incorrect pathing and handling of spaces in filenames.
 Resolved this by using `ls -l` for precise filenames and then `mv` with absolute paths and proper quoting.
 Renamed `logo.png` to `logo-light.png` and `logo black.png` to `logo-dark.png` in `creatorflow-app/public/`.